Wednesday, 25 April 2012

 Much tinkering in Paint and many hours of stitching later I had this:

 My strip of aida came from Sew & Sew in St Nicholas Markets in Bristol (lovely place, go!).
 I didn't know what shape I wanted initially but this was available by the metre so I went for it.
 It took quite a lot of fiddling to get the design how I wanted.
-You can see its evolution in my MS Paint prototypes.
+You can

 First I nabbed the aida square template from Subversive Cross Stitch (although it's basically a grid), and had a look at some images of samplers to see how letters are formed.
 Then I laid out the letters I wanted and experimented with different borders.